Easy Experimentation and Rapid Deployment of DDS Test Applications with Connector Libraries

 Which platform(s) is it available on?
 You can view the full list of platforms here.

 Product compatibility.
-The RTI Connector Library has been built with 5.3.0.
-It can thus interoperate with products compatible with RTI Connext DDS 5.3.0.
-Because of the standard RTPS protocol, this includes RTI products including Connext Micro (limited to the feature set of Micro), Labview Toolkit for Connext DDS, etc. It also includes some of our competitor products.
+The RTI Connector Library has been built with the latest version of Connext DDS and is fully interoperable with products compatible with RTI Connext DDS 6.0.0.
+Because of the standard RTPS protocol, this includes RTI products including Connext DDS Micro (limited to the feature set of Micro), RTI DDS Toolkit for LabVIEW, etc.

 For additional information on language support and versioning, please view the README doc, located in our GitHub repository.

 License.
-Connector is governed by Section 3e (Evaluation License) of the Software License Agreement.
+RTI Connector is governed by Section 3e (Evaluation License) of the Software License Agreement.

-You can follow the "Introduction to DDS using the RTI Connector in Python” presentation put together by Javier Povedano.
+You can follow the "Introduction to DDS using the RTI Connector for Python” presentation by Javier Povedano.
 The full set of examples is located on GitHub (here).

 Please view the examples created by Kyoungho An.

-If you're interested in using Connector, we think you'll enjoy the following content.
+If you're interested in using RTI Connector, we think you'll enjoy the following content.